Vietnam.vn - Nền tảng quảng bá Việt Nam

 Neurons, or nerve cells, communicate through electrical signals to coordinate human thoughts, emotions, and behaviors.
 In theory, Neuralink's brain chip works by decoding electrical signals and transmitting encoded information to a computer via Bluetooth.
 In the case of restoring movement, the computer would analyze the incoming information and respond by sending signals to the body, stimulating nerves and muscles to control movement.

-The implant is inserted through a small hole in the skull made by a surgical robot, then the chip's electrodes are pinned a few millimeters deep into the outer layer of the brain.
+The implant is inserted through a small hole in the skull created by a surgical robot, then the chip's electrodes are pinned a few millimeters deep into the outer layer of the brain.
 The procedure takes 30 minutes and does not require general anesthesia.

 Neuralink isn’t the only company developing BCI technology.
 Synchron, for example, will implant its Stentrode system in its first patient in 2022 after receiving FDA approval for human testing.
 The device is designed to help paralyzed people control assistive technology through thought.
 Synchron also aims to restore movement to severely paralyzed people.
 Musk approached Synchron’s founder about a partnership just months before a federal investigation into Neuralink for alleged animal abuse began.